-- Apply for and fulfill the entry criteria for admission to the following full-time courses, as confirmed by the British Council:
+- Apply for and fulfil the entry criteria for admission to the following full-time courses, as confirmed by the British Council:

 - Have been assessed by Brunel University London as an international student for tuition fee purposes.
 Applicants who are unsure of their fee status should note Brunel uses the information you have provided in your application form to assess your fee status against regulations set by the UK government.
 For information on these regulations please visit the independent organisation UKCISA’s website.

-- Applicants must be nationals and residents of the eligible countries in South Asia, listed below, as confirmed by the British Council:
+- Applicants must be nationals and residents of the eligible countries in the Americas, listed below, as confirmed by the British Council:

-- Be in receipt of an Academic Unconditional Firm offer of place by the time Scholarships are confirmed in September.
+- Be in receipt of an Academic Unconditional Firm offer of place on one of the above courses by 30 June 2023.

 - Demonstrate a need for financial support.

 - Have an undergraduate degree that will enable them to gain access onto one of the eligible Brunel MSc courses.